-A community garden is a shared growing space which is maintained by community members to enjoy for themselves, their family, and sharing with others.
+A community garden is a shared growing space that is maintained by community members to enjoy for themselves, their family, and sharing with others.

-These garden spaces are important community hubs where people grow food but also learn, experiment, share and connect.
+Community gardens provide important access to fresh locally grown food to many people in Niagara.
 Many gardeners grow food not only for themselves and their families, but also give back by donating excess produce to local food banks and programs to help those in need.

 We rely on sponsorship from local community members and businesses.
 Our gardens are always in need of things like garden tools, compost and soil, mulch, tomato cages, stakes, trellises, pots and plants.